VT-ASIM-LAB/ouster_lidar_driver_old/README.rst

     ./simple_viz [flags] <sensor hostname> [udp data destination]

-where ``<sensor hostname>`` can be the hostname (os-99xxxxxxxxxx) or IP of the sensor and ``[udp data destingation]`` is an optional hostname or IP to which the sensor should send lidar data.
+where ``<sensor hostname>`` can be the hostname (os-99xxxxxxxxxx) or IP of the sensor and ``[udp data destination]`` is an optional hostname or IP to which the sensor should send lidar data.

 The sample visualizer does not currently include a GUI, but can be controlled with the mouse and
 keyboard: